In the spirit of innovation and being good citizens of our world, hotels in Asia share how they are making a difference.

 12) Oakwood’s display suite

 At its Singapore corporate office, serviced apartment provider Oakwood Worldwide has launched The Oakwood Showroom, a suite mock-up stocked with the latest gadgets, furnishings and homeware.
-This will enable property owners to view, and purchase in-room amenities for their suites, and push consistent standards across Oakwood properties.
+This will enable property owners to view, test and purchase in-room amenities for their suites, and push consistent standards across Oakwood properties.

 13) Fighting against illegal logging